Nikon D5600 vs Sony RX10

 |17.||Sony RX10 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the RX10 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the RX10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 was succeeded by the Sony RX10 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D5600 and RX10 can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Sony RX10 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D5600 or the Sony RX10 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.